confluentinc/ksql/design-proposals/klip-7-connect-integration.md

 page-table | test-postgres-jdbc-page-table | id VARCHAR, page VARCHAR, url VARCHAR
 ```

-Then the user can create streams or tables from the underlying topics:
+Then the user can create streams or tables from the underlying topics (this can happen automatically
+for some set of blessed connectors):
 ```sql
 ksql> CREATE TABLE users_original WITH (kafka_topic = 'test-postgres-jdbc-user-table', ...);